-CHF 4.2 bn procurement spend
+CHF 4.2 bn procurement

-14,400 global partners supplying indirect materials and services supply chain certification standards that will be accepted in lieu of a third-party audit.
+>14,400 alobal partners supplying indirect materials and services supply chain certification standards that will be accepted in lieu of a third-party audit.
 In 2021 and 2022, we assessed 81 suppliers, among which 32 have validated a level of sustainability of acceptable practices and 16 are in the process of implementing action plans.
 In parallel we are onboarding other suppliers.

-> 2,900 raw material suppliers in > 100 countries
+>2.900 raw material suppliers in > 1 () countries